NativeScript/docs-v7/ui/action-bar.md

 ![nav-btn-android]({{site.baseurl}}/img/modules/action-bar/nav-btn-android.png "nav-btn-android")

 ## IOS Specifics

 The default text of the button is the title of the previous page, you can change it by setting the `text` property as shown in the above example.

-In iOS the back button is used explicitly for navigation.
-It will navigate to the previous page and it is not possible to handle the `tap` event to override that behavior.
+In iOS, the back button is used explicitly for navigation.
+It navigates to the previous page and you cannot handle the `tap` event to override this behavior.

-If you want to place a button on the left side of the `ActionBar` and handle the tap event (ex. show slide-out) you can use `ActionItem` with `ios.position="left"`.
+If you want to place a button on the left side of the `ActionBar` and handle the tap event (e.g. show slide-out), you can use `ActionItem` with `ios.position="left"`.

 ## Android Specifics

-In Android there is no way to a text inside the navigation button.
-You can use the `icon` property to set an image (ex. `~\images\nav-image.png` or `res:\\ic_nav`).
+In Android, you cannot set text inside the navigation button.
+You can use the `icon` property to set an image (e.g. `~\images\nav-image.png` or `res:\\ic_nav`).
 You can use `android.systemIcon` to set one of the system icons available in Android.

 # Action Items

 You can define additional action buttons using the `actionItems` collection:

 ```XML